TriKro/rsb-content/survey-product-market-fit.md

 ## Description

-"Product-market fit" is a term originally coined by serial entrepeneur and VC Marc Andreesen in his epic post "The Only Thing that Matters".
+"Product-market fit" is a term originally coined by serial entrepreneur and VC Marc Andreessen in his epic post "The Only Thing that Matters".
 In short, it refers to being in a good market with a product that can satisfy that market.
 If you really have it, typically you will be stretched to the limit with resources in order to deliver the product.

 Having achieved product-market it, you can safely say that you have fully proven the value hypothesis, where the value hypothesis is the key assumption that underlies why a customer is likely to use your product.
 Andy Rachleff of Wealthfront argues that you should achieve product market fit before searching for venture money.

 Product-Market fit is also a proxy for customer excitement.
 Customers recommend you more frequently if you've achieved it.

-This survey technique gives you a quantitativ measure of whether you've achieved product-market fit.
+This survey technique gives you a quantitative measure of whether you've achieved product-market fit.

 Sean Ellis recommends sending the PMF survey question to people who have:
  * Experienced the core of your product offering